Hes-Siemelink/instacli/instacli-spec/command-reference/testing/Assert that.md

 Assert that:
   any:
-    - object: one
+    - item: one
       equals: one
-    - object: three
+    - item: three
       equals: four
 ```